aquanauts/streaming_interview/README.md

 * If the program encounters an unknown message type, it should raise an informative exception
 * `process_events` must remain a [generator](https://wiki.python.org/moin/Generators) which lazily evaluates the input.
 Do not hold all the input data in memory.
 * You should handle messages in any order.
 Control messages received when no sample data is present (at program start or after a `reset`) should be ignored.
 * Before submitting your solution, be sure to that all tests and linters pass by running `make test`.
+You can use `make watch` to run this process continuously as you work.